Kapelianovych/fluss-core/README.md

 );

 // Somewhere in the code
-y.send(2); // document.body.innerHTML will be equal to 4
+y.send(2); // document.body.innerHTML will set to equal to 4
 ```

 #### Stream